Can LLMs Understand the Implication of Emphasized Sentences in Dialogue?: Introduction

 Our contributions can be summarized as below: \begin{enumerate} \item We present a novel benchmark evaluation dataset, \textbf{Emphasized-Talk}, featuring real dialogues annotated with emphasis implications, providing a critical resource for testing LLMs' understanding of the emphasized text in conversations. \item Our study includes a comparative analysis of various LLMs, assessing their ability to interpret and generate emphasis in dialogue.
-This highlights the performance differences across models of different scales. \item We introduce an automated evaluation pipeline using GPT-4, enabling efficient and consistent assessment of models on their handling of emphasis, which significantly reduces the need for manual testing. \end{enumerate}
+This highlights the performance differences across models of different scales. \item We introduce an automated evaluation pipeline using GPT-4 with our benchmark, enabling efficient and consistent assessment of models, which significantly reduces the need for manual testing. \end{enumerate}